Licancabur Lake: Physical properties

 The lake was first discovered by climbers in 1953.
 The lake is at the bottom of the crater of Licancabur, at a depth of 150 ft beneath the crater rim.
 Little dissolved material renders its waters clear.
 It is one of the highest lakes in the world and one of the highest volcanic lakes; another Andean volcanic lake, Ojos del Salado, is even higher but is poorly known.

 The lake has the shape of an ellipse, 280 ft long at discovery.
 In 2002, the lake covered a surface area of 7000 m2.
 The lake is maximally 5.2 m deep, although it varied considerably between 1990–2010.
 It lies at an altitude of 19300 ft.
 Its catchment covers a surface area of 240000 ft2 and was probably larger before the crater began to erode.
+The shore is formed by sand, scree and talus.

-Snowfall provides the water for the lake, with the average precipitation measured at 118 mm between 2002–2007.
+Snowmelt provides the water for the lake, with the average precipitation measured at 118 mm between 2002–2007.
 According to estimates in 1955, slightly more than half of the lake water leaves the lake through seepage and the rest through evaporation.
 It is possible in the past that the lake overflowed its southwestern rim through a channel there, when the climate was wetter and water depth reached 130 ft.
 This would explain the lack of salt deposits.
 There are also past shorelines indicating past depths of 10–12 m.

 Water temperatures range from 1.4 to 4.3 C. Water temperatures are highest at the shore and decrease towards the centre of the lake.
-At the time of its first discovery, the lake was not frozen.
-This contrasted with other crater lakes in the region which were usually frozen.
+The lake is sometimes covered with ice, contrasting with other crater lakes in the region which were usually frozen.
 Currently, an ice cover exists from April to September; it can reach a thickness of 80 cm.
 Furthermore, night frosts can generate a thin ice cover that thaws in the morning.
+The water is clear and the bottom visible.

 Overall salt content is 1.2 g/L. The original discoverers of Licancabur Lake considered it to have a low salt content, given that typical salt deposits were missing.
 The high quantities of aluminum, calcium, iron, magnesium and sodium in the waters of the lake compared to the quantities in springs at the foot of Licancabur may be due to prolonged water-rock interactions.
 Nitrite, nitrate and phosphate concentrations are small.
 Chloride and sulfate indicate the input of geothermal liquids into the lake, and degassing was observed in 2006, linked with higher water temperatures in the area of the degassing in the northeastern part of the lake.
-During 2002-2006, pH values of 8-4-6.9 were measured.
+During 2002–2006, pH values of 8-4-6.9 were measured.